-Welcome to Georgetown University Law Center.
-This website is designed to inform our international students about the Department of Homeland Security (DHS) and USCIS (United States Citizenship & Immigration Services) regulations and policies.
-We will work closely with you to advise you and provide updated information about issues affecting your student status.
+Welcome International Students!
+This website is designed to inform you about the Department of Homeland Security (DHS) and United States Citizenship & Immigration Services (USCIS) regulations and policies.
+We will work closely with you to advise you and provide updated information about issues affecting your F-1 or J-1 student status.
 Please review this information frequently and contact us if you have questions or concerns.
 Although we offer professional and up-to-date guidance, the information we provide is of a general nature and should not to be construed as legal advice.

 Walk-In Advising Hours

 Walk-in visa advising hours for Fall 2014 session are 2-4 p.m., Monday, Tuesday, and Thursday.
 No appointment is needed during walk-in hours.
 Student can make an in-person, phone, or Skype appointment outside walk-in hours by emailing email@example.com.

 Immigration-Related Issues and Questions (Non-Emergency)

 Travel Signatures If you are leaving the U.S. before the office reopens or you are already overseas and in need of a travel signature, please complete a shipping request via eShipGlobal (instructions below) and email your international student advisor to request a new I-20/DS-2019.
 The immigration document will be issued and sent to you when the office reopens.

 - Click on "Receive a Package from Universities"

 - Enter "Georgetown University" or Select "District of Columbia DC"